 One of the primary benefits of modular construction is the time it takes to build a new home.
 This is right from the beginning - we don't need to spend the time designing a house or submitting consents - we've already done that and we know our design works.
 Whereas a site build can take a year or more to build, our homes are built in a few months.
 Your house is being built at the same time as site preparation and consent processing is occurring.
 In addition, our builders are never rained off or have to deal with flooding, leaks, and, other disasters that can happen on site!

 The faster build time also makes modular construction more cost effective as you are in your new home quicker and making mortgage payments or seeing sooner returns on your investment property.

 Modular construction is also generally cheaper than a site build - this is because:

 - we replicate our design saving costs on architect fees (which can be $30,000 for a bespoke design), lower consent fees as we have a multi-proof consent, and

 - materials do not need to be sourced for every new build - we've found the best materials at the lowest price for you.

 The materials used in our homes are the same, if not better, than the ones used to construct a house on site with added quality control.
 As the houses need to be transported they must withstand being transported long distances and in some cases craned onto foundations - this means the house can be more durable than a site build.

-There is an additional benefit to factory built homes according to research (1); improved air quality.
-A site build is not protected from the elements and this can cause indoor air quality issues from high moisture levels, which can be trapped in the framing materials for on-site builds leading to mould growth.
-As our materials are housed in a dry factory damage and excess moisture build up is eliminated.
+There is an additional benefit to factory-built homes according to research (1); improved air quality.
+A site build is not protected from the elements and this can cause indoor air quality issues from high moisture levels, which can be trapped in the framing materials for on-site builds leading to mold growth.
+As our materials are housed in a dry factory damage and excess moisture build-up is eliminated.

 Lower Environmental Impact